As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-- Diamond band saw, which is a flexible steel band with fixed diamonds on edge.
+- Diamond band saw, is a flexible steel band with fixed diamonds on the edge.

 The diamond blades are designed to operate wet or dry; although they work better when wet, don’t they always do?.
 Water prevents the blade from overheating, reduces the dust created by cutting, and, most importantly, extends the blade’s life.

 These blades can be quite expensive, but the value comes from the fact that they last for a longer period.
 The cheap versions of these blades can be tricky as they may cut only three or four stones.